We feature 7 ski areas in France

 - La Plagne Village

-France is the most popular choice of country for British skiers, with over 300,000 of us making the trip every winter, according to the Ski Club of Great Britain.
-So, why do we like it so much?
+Ski holidays in France are the most popular with British skiers, with over 300,000 of us making the trip every winter, according to the Ski Club of Great Britain.
+So, why are ski holidays in France so popular?

 Huge Ski Areas